Compute

 Table 3 lists the routes in this route table.

-During the replacement, add routes that with destinations set to VPC CIDR blocks to allow communications among the enterprise router and VPCs.
+During the migration, add routes that with destinations set to VPC CIDR blocks to allow communications among the enterprise router and VPCs.

 If Default Route Table Association and Default Route Table Propagation are enabled for the enterprise router, routes with destinations set to VPC CIDR blocks are automatically added when you attach the VPCs to the enterprise router.